 Funding and Resources

-Unigo is another organization that provides students with access to well organized details on thousands of funding opportunities for college and graduate studies.
+Unigo is another organization that provides students with access to well-organized details on thousands of funding opportunities for college and graduate studies.
 You can create a profile with Unigo that will help facilitate your search for scholarships for which you might be eligible to apply, or you can forgo creating a profile and explore information on funding focused on specific areas of study, interests, and/or identity groups.
-For example, you can access their list of scholarships for Latinx or Hispanic students at https://www.unigo.com/scholarships/minority/hispanic-scholarships.
+For example, you can access their list of scholarships for Hispanic or Latiné students at the Unigo Hispanic scholarships page.
 There are also many other external resources available to help support students in their graduate studies.

 Students holding DACA status or who are undocumented can utilize Immigrants Rising as a resource to find lists of scholarships that don’t require proof of citizenship or legal permanent residency.